Parsl/parsl/docs/quick/quickstart.rst

 | To try the parsl tutorial online go `here <try.parsl-project.org>`_

-| Getting the latest Parsl is easy, but requires a few steps.
+| Getting the latest Parsl is easy, and requires just a few steps:

 Installing